 Overlooking a marina, this impressive lakeside period house makes a fine hotel, and the scale of the Victorian architecture and the style of furnishings and decor lean very much towards the luxurious in both public areas and accommodation.

 Immaculately maintained and regularly refurbished, it has an impressive conference and banqueting area with its own separate entrance, which has been discreetly added to the side and rear of the original building and, despite its large size and more contemporary approach, in no way detracts from the appeal of the old house.

 Spacious bedrooms range from interconnecting family rooms to deluxe doubles and romantic suites with canopied four-poster beds, and front rooms have stunning views.

 The hotel’s air conditioned cruiser, Lady of the Lake, offers catering and bar facilities for up to 56 for tours, corporate events, conferences and parties.

 Conference/banqueting (400/350).
 Leisure centre, indoor swimming pool; beauty salon.
 Children under 3 free in parents' room (cots available).
 No pets.

 Rooms 81 (all en-suite, 2 suites, 12 junior suites, 3 single) B&B about £70pps, single £90.
 Special breaks offered.

 The Belleek Restaurant:

-Service from a well-trained team is exemplary and, like the food, in tune with the grand surroundings, making this a good choice for a special evening out.
+Service from a well-trained team is engaged and, like the food, in tune with the grand surroundings, making this a good choice for a special evening out.